C interview questions and answers

 Answer:

-Assign the priority considering rule of precedence and associative.
+Assign the priority considering the rule of precedence and associativity.

-ptr is pointer to array of size eight and content of array is pointer to function which first parameter is pointer to character constant and second parameter is variable number of arguments and return type is pointer to pointer of unsigned int data type.
+"ptr is a pointer to an array of size eight, where the contents of the array are pointers to functions.
+The functions have the first parameter as a pointer to a constant character, the second parameter as a variable number of arguments, and the return type as a pointer to a pointer of unsigned int data type."

 18